 Spark plugs are responsible for igniting the air/fuel mixture in the engine.
-So if they’re not working properly, it can cause all sorts of problems.
-Ignition coils boost the voltage to the spark plugs, so if they’re not working properly, it can also cause problems.
+So if they’re not working properly, it can cause many problems.
+Ignition coils boost the voltage to the spark plugs, so if they’re not working correctly, it can also cause problems.
 And finally, spark plug wires carry the voltage from the ignition coil to the spark plugs.
-If they’re worn out or damaged, it can cause a loss of voltage and trigger the check engine light.
+If worn out or damaged, it can cause a voltage loss and trigger the check engine light.

 What To Do If Check Engine Light Flashes When Accelerating?